frederic-perez/AmE-dictionary/data/dictionary.md

 __proverb__ _n_ A short, common saying or phrase that gives advice or shares a universal truth.
 __providence__ _n_ :three: Providence is the guardianship and care provided by a deity or god.
 Religious people thank their god for his providence.
 The word provide is a good clue to this word’s meaning: when a religious being is said to give people providence, he’s taking care of them — providing for them.
 For religious people, any good thing that happens to them — like landing a new job, getting healthy, or finding money on the ground — could be considered an example of providence.
 You can also talk about people providing providence, if they’re showing care and prudence in managing resources.
 __proviso__ _n_
-__provost__ _n_ :eight: A provost is an administrator at a college or university.
+__provost__ _n_ :nine: A provost is an administrator at a college or university.
 The provost is very important to the school.
 __prowess__ _n_ :nine::m: Prowess means exceptional skill or ability.
 Your sailing prowess might save your life in a storm, while someone with less experience might make mistakes.
 A superior skill that you can learn by study and practice and observation. __1__ Distinguished bravery, esp. military valor and skill. _It was no lack of prowess that defeated the French and allied knights._ __2__ Extraordinary ability. _His prowess on the football field._
 __prowled__ _v_
 __proxy__ _n_ _Syn_ representative, agent, deputy, substitute, factor, attorney, delegate, surrogate _I’m a proxy for the listener._